cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 ========================

 ldap3 usage is straightforward: you define a Server object and a Connection object.
 Then you issue commands to the connection.
-A server can have any number of active connections each with a different *communication strategy* to choose from.
+A server can have any number of active connections with the same or a different *communication strategy*.

 All the importable objects are available in the ldap3 namespace.
 At least you need to import the Server and the Connection object, and any additional constant you will use in your LDAP conversation (constants are defined in upper case)::

     >>> from ldap3 import Server, Connection, ALL

-ldap3 specific exceptions are defined in the ``ldap3.core.exceptions○`` package.
+ldap3 specific exceptions are defined in the ``ldap3.core.exceptions`` package.

-.. warning:: **A more pythonic LDAP**: LDAP operations are clumsy and hard-to-use because reflect the old-age idea that most time-consuming operations
+.. warning:: **A more pythonic LDAP**: LDAP operations look clumsy and hard-to-use because they reflect the old-age idea that time-consuming operations
     should be done on the client to not clutter and hog the server with unneeded elaboration. ldap3 includes a fully functional **Abstraction
     Layer** that lets you interact with the DIT in a modern and *pythonic* way.
 With the Abstraction Layer you don't need to directly issue any
     LDAP operation at all.